top of page

 Jenna Brink has spent the last six years as a relationship and intimacy coach, helping individuals cultivate healthy, meaningful connections.
 Her approach is rooted in compassionate, trauma-informed care, influenced by her training with the Somatica Institute, NICABM, The Healing Trauma Summit, and Internal Family Systems (IFS).

 Jenna is particularly passionate about advocating for the I/DD and LGBTQIA2S+ communities.
-Along with her colleague Heather Steele, she is developing a sex education curriculum specifically designed for adults with I/DD.
-This initiative, supported by a state grant, places a strong emphasis on addressing the unique needs of the LGBTQIA2S+ population within the I/DD community.
+Along with her colleague, she is developing a sex education curriculum specifically designed for adults with I/DD.
+This initiative places a strong emphasis on addressing the unique needs of the LGBTQIA2S+ population within the I/DD community.
 For Jenna, this project is deeply meaningful, as she believes education is a vital tool in empowering these communities and safeguarding them from harm.

 Historically, the I/DD and LGBTQIA2S+ communities have been excluded from crucial conversations about sex, relationships, and safety.
 Jenna's curriculum aims to change that, providing inclusive, comprehensive sex education that equips individuals with the knowledge to advocate for themselves and make informed decisions.
 Her goal is to promote safety, autonomy, and confidence in navigating relationships.